danadarvishzadeh/flask-app/README.md

 - implementing Caching and Redis
 - Editing loggers and log files
 - Restructuring schemas
-- Adding installation and requirements to the README file
 - Changing root directory of the application
 - Adding id, is\_active, created\_at and modified\_at fields to all models